 Title and Organization:

-Sarah Kauss is the Founder and Chairwoman of S’well.
+Sarah Kauss is the Founder of S’well.
 She is a consumer products leader with a track record in launching companies, building multi-million dollar successful brands, and assembling high-performance senior leadership teams.
 She is a successful global entrepreneur, product design expert and has deep experience in partnering with multinational corporations to become more sustainable and meet environmental goals.

 Sarah held the position of CEO of S’well for ten years: bootstrapping with $30k of her savings to reach over $100M in revenue.
 During this time, Sarah created a new category and well-loved brand, helping to make sustainability more mainstream.
 An early advocate of the importance of ESG, Environmental, Social and Governance, in business, Sarah integrated values and impact within S’well from the start.
 Today, S'well is a Certified B Corp with a wide range of products that has helped displace more than 4 billion single-use plastic bottles.